top of page

 What are the chances of complications during or after a colonoscopy?

 Complications are rare.
 Less than 1 in a 1000 experience a complication.
 If it is necessary to remove a polyp then 7 in a 1000 experience a complication.
-If there is removal of a polyp the risk of perforation of the colon is 1 in a 1000 and bleeding occurs in 5 in a 1000, but only 1-2 in a 1000 required blood transfusion or surgery.
+If there is removal of a polyp the risk of perforation (making a hole) of the colon is 1 in a 1000 and bleeding occurs in 5 in a 1000, but only 1-2 in a 1000 require blood transfusion or surgery and nearly all events can be treated during the colonoscopy.

 What will I do after a colonoscopy?

 You will be able to eat a light meal.
-As the intravenous sedation can take variable amounts of time to wear off your doctor may advise you not to drive or possibly not to go to work that day.
+As the intravenous sedation can take variable amounts of time to wear off, your doctor will advise you not to drive and not to work or make any important decisions that day.

 bottom of page